bacpop/PopPUNK/docs/model_distribution.rst

     enable query assignment, but visualisation and subclustering within strains will no longer be possible, as full information within each strain will be missing.

+These databases can be automatically generated using the ``poppunk_distribute_fit.py`` script after model fitting.
+See the :doc:`scripts` page for more information.

 Picking references
 ------------------
 PopPUNK automatically prunes redundant sequence information from databases by removing